pilkch/buildall/readme.markdown

 sudo apt-get install cmake

-The project can be built and run like so:
+The project can be built like so:
 cd buildall
 cmake .
 make
-./buildall
 ### build.xml

 TODO: Document the format of build.xml

+### Running on Linux

+Running buildall in Build Mode:
+./buildall -build

+### Scheduling on Linux

+Gnome Schedule can help you set up buildall to run at a scheduled time.
+I run it at 3am so that I can just get the results in the morning.
+You can install gnome-schedule like so:
+sudo apt-get install gnome-schedule
+And run it:
+gnome-schedule
+This would be your command line:
+<path to buildall> -build
+This will run the buildall as your user.
+After each run results.xml will be written to your home directory.

 ### Credit